antimatter15/function-plotter/README.md

-# function-plotter
+# interactive function plotter

 ![](demo.gif)

-interactive function plotter
+## wat

+so this is just a little playground for an interactive function plotter that will eventually get integrated into equation.space